sugar-ryusei/GlobalDeltaMorphology/README.md

     python predict.py

 ### 2. Classify Delta Morphology
-Using the extracted feature vectors, the X-means clustering method can categorize delta morphologies into the optimal number of classes based on Bayesian optimization.
+Using the extracted feature vectors, the X-means clustering method can categorize delta morphologies into the optimal number of classes based on Bayesian Information Criterion.
 The clustering result is visualized through the t-SNE method.

 To classify and visualize the result: